mchlol/mchlol/README.md

-👋 Hi, I’m @mchlol, I'm on a journey to learn front end web development and design.
+👋 Hi, I’m @mchlol, I'm on a journey to learn front end web development.
 I’m currently working on DOM manipulation & making JavaScript do cool things.

 My goal is to create cool, interesting, interactive web experiences!